jacobian/django-buildbots/README.rst

 7. Start the slave: ``./bin/<my-slave-name> start``

-8. Send the buildbot name and password to XXX FIXME.
+8. Send the buildbot name and password to *jacob -at- jacobian -dot- org* to get added to the master.

+9. Watch your buildbot: if it starts failing because of problems on the server it'll get de-listed.

 .. _the build slave recipe: http://pypi.python.org/pypi/collective.buildbot/0.3.3#the-build-slave-recipe